haiiliin/abqpy/en/2020/_sources/user/output/cpp/computations.md.txt

 ## Rules for the mathematical operations

-Mathematical operations are supported for FieldOutput, FieldValue, and HistoryOutput objects.
+Mathematical operations are supported for `FieldOutput`, `FieldValue`, and `HistoryOutput` objects.
 These operators allow you to perform linear superposition of Abaqus results or to create more complex derived results from Abaqus results.

 The following rules apply: